pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/README.rst

-   Your laptop should meet the requirements outlined in the `Virtual Box End User Documeentation <https://www.virtualbox.org/wiki/End-user_documentation>`_

-   In addition, to run lifemapper images on your laptop the following requirements must be met:
+   Your laptop should meet the requirements outlined in the `Virtual Box End User Documeentation <https://www.virtualbox.org/wiki/End-user_documentation>`_ In addition, to run lifemapper images on your laptop the following requirements must be met:

-   + **memory** - minimum 8Gb of memory.
+   + minimum 8Gb of memory.
-   + **hard disk space**  - approximately 20Gb free for downloading the images and creating local Virtual Box images files.
+   + approximately 20Gb free disk space for downloading the images and creating local Virtual Box images files.

-#.
-Download and install Virtual Box
+#. **Virtual Box**

-   Download from `Official ORacle Virtual Box download site
+   Download Virtual Box from `Official ORacle Virtual Box download site
    <https://www.virtualbox.org/wiki/Download_Old_Builds_4_3>`_  an appropriate
    image for your laptop.
 You will need to install